 It’s difficult to stay up-to-date with constantly changing technology.
-To help you become more comfortable with computers, devices and digital resources, we offer one-on-one technical support through two programs:
+To help you become more comfortable with computers, devices and digital resources, we offer one-on-one technical support:

 - GVPL One-on-One — A 30-minute, one-on-one session available at all library branches on library computers.
 For training on using our Digital Collections, please bring your own tablet, eReader or device.
 Registration is required.
 Register online or call 250-940-GVPL (4875) for more information.